 Foodborne illness, more commonly referred to as food poisoning, is the result of eating contaminated, spoiled, or toxic food.
 The most common symptoms of food poisoning include nausea, vomiting, and diarrhea.
 Although it’s quite uncomfortable, food poisoning isn’t unusual.
 According to the Centers for Disease Control (CDC), one in six Americans will contract some form of food poisoning every year.

-Food poisoning can be caused by one of the following:
+Most food poisoning can be traced to one of the following three major causes:

-Symptoms vary depending on the source of the infection.
-Common cases of food poisoning usually include the following symptoms:
+If you have food poisoning, chances are it won’t go undetected.
+Symptoms can vary depending on the source of the infection.
+Common cases of food poisoning will typically include at least three of the following symptoms:

 - mild fever

 - diarrhea persisting for more than three days